Up to 60% off sofas & mattresses — limited‑time deals.

 Renaissance II Mattress 4.1 4.3 3.9 3.8 3.4 4.3 4.6 4.2

-Azalea and Magnolia were the most even performers overall, with Azalea clearly leading on pressure comfort and couple calmness.
-Dogwood stood out on pure support and edge stability, but it traded away some plush relief.
-Renaissance II’s advantage was responsiveness and classic lift, while its clear shortcoming was motion isolation for partners.
+Azalea and Magnolia were the most even performers overall, with Azalea leading on pressure relief and motion isolation.
+Dogwood led on support and edge stability but traded away plushness.
+Renaissance II’s strength was quick responsiveness, and its biggest weakness was partner motion transfer.

 How to choose among Winndom mattresses

-Start with sleep position and feel preference.
-If you want the firmest alignment and less hip drop, pick Dogwood.
-If you move between back and side and want the most balanced comfort, Magnolia is the safest bet.
-If side-sleep comfort and low partner disturbance matter most, Azalea leads.
-If you want a more traditional spring feel and easy movement, Renaissance II fits best.
-For hot sleepers, prioritize Magnolia or Azalea based on feel.
+Start with sleep position and feel.
+If you want the firmest alignment and minimal hip drop, Dogwood is the straightforward pick.
+If you switch between back and side and want balanced comfort, Magnolia is the safest bet.
+If pressure relief and low partner disturbance matter most, Azalea leads.
+If you want a more classic spring feel and easy movement, Renaissance II fits best.

 Limitations to keep in mind

-The biggest trade-off across the lineup is feel polarization: Dogwood can be too firm for pressure-sensitive side sleepers, while Azalea can feel too plush for heavier stomach sleepers who need a flatter surface.
-Magnolia is more forgiving but may still feel soft to strict stomach sleepers.
-Renaissance II is easy to move on, yet it’s the most likely to bother a light sleeper sharing a bed due to motion transfer.
+The biggest trade-off across this lineup is feel preference: Dogwood can be too firm for pressure-sensitive side sleepers, while Azalea can feel too plush for heavier stomach sleepers who need a flatter surface.
+Magnolia is more forgiving, but strict stomach sleepers may still want something firmer.
+Renaissance II is easy to move on, yet it’s the most likely to bother light sleepers sharing a bed due to motion transfer.

 Winndom mattresses vs alternatives